-The Chief Executive Department is anticipating an underspend of £636k for the year.
-There are net underspends on Member pay and travelling, Registrars and staffing savings from vacant posts across the department, offset by overspends within People Management due to employing additional staff, mainly to deal with a recruitment backlog.
+The Chief Executive Department is anticipating an underspend of £530k for the year.
+There are net underspends on Member pay and travelling, Registrars and staffing savings from vacant posts across the department, offset by overspends within People Management due to employing additional staff, mainly to deal with a recruitment backlog, along with prior year efficiencies that have yet to be achieved.
 There is also a shortfall in income on Land Charges and County Farms.